Labor Day (film): Plot

-As thanks for sheltering him, Frank fixes up Adele's house and performs assorted household chores.
-In return, she shows Frank how to dance.
-Frank teaches Henry to repair cars and play baseball.
+To thank Adele for sheltering him, Frank fixes up her house and yard and performs household chores as well as maintenance work on her car.
+In return, she gives him dancing lessons.
+Frank teaches Henry how to change a car tire and how to pitch and hit a baseball.
 He also shows Adele and Henry how to bake a peach pie.
+Adele and Frank fall in love and decide to escape to Canada with Henry.